Medicine Preparation Academy

 What options do I have when applying to medical school?

 Learn how studying medicine differs between different countries and universities, and decide which option is best for your style and ambitions.
-We’ll also help you understand what the application process involves, so you can make a compelling application when the time comes
+We’ll also help you understand what the application process involves, and how you can fulfil your potential when it comes to application time.

 What is life as a medic actually like?